Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 excerpt : Work in Progress

 ---

+Linear Regression is the most widely seen, used, and go-to supervised linear model in the pool of machine learning algorithm.
+When I say this, what is linear model at first.

 Linear models are the simplest, and that is the reason for its wide popularity and application.
 If I am to speak of a sentence on linear models, it would be, a model where we have linear combination of features to get an output.